Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_21_enums/mat_21.md

 3. Use `enum class` for better type safety
 4. Perfect for categories and states
 5. Great with switch statements

+---

+## Closing Story

+"This is so much clearer!"
+Tian said, refactoring his code to use ClearanceType::RESIDENCE instead of the number 1.
+"No more remembering what 1, 2, 3 mean.
+The code documents itself!"

+Kuya Miguel smiled.
+"That's the point.
+Six months from now, when you come back to this code, you'll instantly understand ClearanceType::BUSINESS.
+But what did 2 mean?
+You'd have to look it up."

+Tian practiced using enums with switch statements, converting enums to strings for display, and using enum class for type safety.
+"And enum class prevents accidental mixing of different enum types.
+Can't compare a ClearanceType to a PaymentStatus by mistake."

+"Exactly!
+Enums are perfect for categories, states, options, error codes.
+Anywhere you have a fixed set of related constants.
+And they pair beautifully with structs: your Clearance struct has a ClearanceType member, your DuesRecord has a PaymentStatus member."

+Tian saved his enum-enhanced code, feeling the improvement.
+"Ready for the next challenge!"

+"Time to combine everything: structs, nested structs, enums, arrays, functions.
+You're building a complete Contact Book System."

 **Next Lesson:** Mini Project - Contact Book System